A Legacy Behind the Console

 Enjoy the Music from the Articles About the Life and Career of Legendary Recording Studio Engineer

-With our Apple Music, Spotify or YouTube playlists, you can listen to the music from the groups and artists who were listed in the articles that have been written about the life and career of the legendary recording studio engineer, Steve Marcantonio.
-From 1978 to the present, he has engineered some of the greatest and most memorable songs in the history of popular music.
-Each playlist features the songs that were discussed in the articles about his life and career as a legendary recording studio engineer.
+With either the Apple Music, the Spotify or the YouTube playlist, you can listen to the music from the groups and artists who were listed in the articles that have been written about the life and career of the legendary recording studio engineer, David Thoener.
+From 1973- to the present, David Thoener, has engineered some of the greatest and most memorable songs in the history of popular music.
+Each of these very special playlists feature an extensive collection of songs that he has chosen for you to enjoy.

 Click to Listen or Watch